manoastudyhub/manoastudyhub.github.io/index.md

 ## Community Feedback

-Elizabeth Warren: University of Hawaii at Manoa international exchange student
+Elizabeth Wongchiu: University of Hawaii at Manoa international exchange student
-- notes
+1. Likes:
+    1. The simplicity of the layout
+    1. Clear and easy to understand/navigate
+2. Improvements:
+    2. Adding a time for the study session
+    2. A maximum number of study members
+    2. Know how many signed up
+3. Comments:
+    3. It's cool how you can personalize it

 ## Team

 ### Goals